Solving Truly Massive Budgeted Monotonic POMDPs with Oracle-Guided Meta-Reinforcement Learning: Solution Approach

-To derive the optimal policy for a budget-constrained single-component monotonic POMDP, we propose an oracle policy-guided reinforcement learning algorithm.
-Adherence to the budget constraints is achieved using the budget-constrained POMDP (bPOMDP) framework proposed in \citet{vora2023welfare}.
-In a bPOMDP, the state at each time step includes an additional fully observable component representing the cost incurred up to that point.
+Given the per-component budgets $b^i$ obtained in Section~\ref{subsec:allocation}, we now derive a near-optimal control policy for each single-component budget-constrained monotonic POMDP.
+We adopt the budget-augmented POMDP (bPOMDP) formalism of \citet{vora2023welfare}, in which the state includes an additional, fully-observable coordinate that tracks cumulative cost.

 The oracle policy is denoted as $\pi_{\text{oracle}}$ and is obtained by solving the corresponding MDP using value iteration.
 For a single-component monotonic POMDP with budget $B$, the corresponding MDP has an action space $\mathcal{A}_{\text{MDP}} = \{d, m\}$, identical transition probabilities as the POMDP, and \textit{full observability of the state}.
-We use the Proximal Policy Optimization (PPO) algorithm \cite{schulman2017proximal} in conjunction with the oracle policy to solve the single-component budget-constrained POMDP.
-Doing so allows us to treat the problem as that of determining the optimal inspection policy.
-At each time step, the PPO agent decides whether to perform inspection or not.
-If the agent decides to take the inspection action, it receives accurate information about the true state of the POMDP.
-On the other hand, if the agent decides not to inspect, then the action is chosen according to the oracle policy.
-Hence, the action space for the PPO agent is reduced to $\{q, \neg q\}$.
+We then train a Proximal Policy optimization (PPO) agent~\cite{schulman2017proximal} that \emph{queries} this oracle selectively: at each time step it chooses either to inspect ($q$) or to defer ($\neg q$), in which case the action recommended by the oracle is executed.
 Since the full state is not observable in a POMDP, we utilize the belief $b_s$ for planning.
 The agent's belief of the true state is updated at each time step using a particle filter approach.
 For our work, we empirically observe that using the expected belief $\bar{b_s}$ and the variance of the belief $\sigma^2_{b_s}$ suffices for planning.

 Hence, for the proposed oracle policy-guided PPO agent, the state at time instant $k$ is given by the vector $[\bar{b}_{s_k}, c_k, \sigma^2_{b_{s_k}}]$.
 Furthermore, the reward function is defined as follows: